ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_ghosts_vs_deities.md

 Ghosts know who the deities are, but deities don't know who ghosts are Ghosts thinking they are gods and gods thinking they are ghosts

+Spiritual entities are all drawn to similar things, power, wealth, influence.

+- we need them to know they are deities not ghosts?
+- we'll teach you how to eliminate your adversaries

+Secret time.
+You're NOT a ghost!